 Providing excellent personalised care in a safe, comfortable and friendly environment is always our priority – but we know that convenient and flexible appointment times are also important and our MRI scanning services are available 6 days a week:

 Same-day appointments are sometimes available, although specialised examinations may need to be performed at specific times during the week.

 How do I book an MRI scan?

 We welcome all patients, regardless of whether or not you are already registered with us.
-You will need to either be referred by a GP, Consultant or healthcare professional, or you can self-refer for an MRI scan.
+You will need to either be referred by a GP, Consultant or Registered Healthcare professional.